 The Mandeville Curriculum

 The Mandeville curriculum was created in collaboration with all of the Subject Leaders in the school, led by the vision of the HT.
 A lot of time, energy and thought have gone into the creation of the Mandeville curriculum.
-There is fidelity to the National Curriulum 2014, however there are clear examples of where the school have generated topics to teach the skills in a way that will be both relevant and interesting to the children in the Mandeville community e.g. in History, the children study the history of the local area and specifically the school.
+There is fidelity to the National Curriulum 2014, however there are clear examples of where the school have generated topics to teach the skills in a way that will be both relevant and interesting to the children in the Mandeville community e.g. in History, the children study the history of the local area throughout the ages.

 Three core considerations underpin the creation of the Mandeville curriculum: